rivue/Gamified-Study-Tool/README.md

         last / harder:

+        - ⭐️ for LibraryCreator, outline the rules clearly somewhere, like in an i-card next to "create a course to explore" or just put in text "rules for creating courses" or something
+            - also, make room / course / unit / section consistent in frontend
         - ⭐️ vvvmaybe ask for feedback before doing vvv
         - ⭐️ add google auth
         - ⭐️ Terms of use / Policy Page legal agreement thing - ask gpt if I actually need, maybe ask jake how to do but maybe not